joomlatools/joomlatools-platform/README.md

   * `JOOMLA_KEY` - A 32 character random string
   * `JOOMLA_CACHE` - [OPTIONAL] True or false to enable or disable caching
   * `JOOMLA_DEBUG` - [OPTIONAL] True or false to enable or disable debug mode
+4. Access Joomla administrator at `http://example.com/web/administrator`

+## Configuration

-4. Set your site vhost document root to `/path/to/site/web/`
+To be able to access your Joomla site at `http://example.com/`set your site vhost document root to `/path/to/site/web/`.

-5. Access Joomla administrator at `http://example.com/administrator`
+If you are using shared hosting and/or you are not allowed to change your server Apache vhost configuration directly rename [htaccess.txt](htaccess.txt) to .htaccess and modify it use your domain name to set web root or document root to /web.

 ## Deploys